Professional degree: Pharm.D.

 PHAR:4537 Principles of Drug Metabolism3 s.h.

 Introduction to principles of physical and chemical sciences important in drug product development; solubility, colligative properties, and partitioning behavior, as well as ionic equilibria, pH control, and chemical stability are evaluated in context of their importance in liquid dosage forms; emphasis on issues impacting drug product quality.
-Prerequisites: CHEM:2220 and (MATH:1460 or MATH:1380 or MATH:1550 or MATH:1850).
+Prerequisites: (CHEM:2220 or CHEM:2240) and (MATH:1460 or MATH:1380 or MATH:1550 or MATH:1850).

 Physical and chemical properties and measurements of materials used in pharmaceuticals; introduction to material properties of drugs and excipients used in development of semi-solid and solid pharmaceuticals; emphasis on material selection, dosage form performance characteristics, and evaluation of drug product quality.
 Prerequisites: PHAR:4736.